 Pregnancy and breastfeeding while taking Descovy

 It isn’t known if Descovy is safe to take during pregnancy.
 Animal trials didn’t show any negative effects caused by Descovy use during pregnancy.
-But animal trials don’t always predict what will happen in humans.
+However, animal trials don’t always predict what will happen in humans.

 People who take antiretroviral HIV drugs such as Descovy are encouraged to sign up for the Antiretroviral Pregnancy Registry.
 This monitors and records the health of children born to people who took antiretroviral drugs during their pregnancy.